 - Metadata for speech and language resources

-- Virtual working environments in the cloud
+- Virtual working environments based on cloud computing

-- Longterm access and archiving
+- Long-term access and archiving of data

 - Curation of domain-specific resources